Garg Aviation

 He shall be—

-(i) the holder of a current Commercial Pilot’s Licence (Aeroplanes/Helicopters)/ Senior Commercial Pilot’s Licence, Airline Transport Pilot’s Licence (Aeroplanes/ Helocopters);
+(i) The holder of a current Commercial Pilot’s Licence (Aeroplanes/Helicopters)/ Senior Commercial Pilot’s Licence, Airline Transport Pilot’s Licence (Aeroplanes/ Helicopters);

 Note - In the absence of a current Instrument Rating, an applicant will not be permitted to impart instruction in Instrument Flying.